How to Do Tummy Time with Your Baby

 Lie down on the floor or a bed, flat or propped up on pillows.
 Place baby on your chest or tummy, so that you’re face-to-face.
 Always hold firmly for safety.

 Tummy Down Carry or Football Hold

 Position one hand under the tummy and between the legs and carry baby tummy down.
+Use other hand to support baby’s head and neck.
 Nestle baby close to your body to help get baby accustomed to the position.

 Get down level with your baby to encourage eye contact.
 Roll up and place a blanket under the chest and upper arms for added support.